Sneeze: Sexuality

 Some people may sneeze during the initial phases of sexual arousal.
-Doctors suspect that the phenomenon might arise from a case of crossed wires in the autonomic nervous system, which regulates a number of functions in the body, including "waking up" the genitals during sexual arousal.
+Doctors suspect that the phenomenon might arise from a case of crossed wires in the autonomic nervous system, which regulates a number of functions in the body, including, but not limited to, rousing the genitals during sexual arousal.
 The nose, like the genitals, contains erectile tissue.
 This phenomenon may prepare the vomeronasal organ for increased detection of pheromones.

 A sneeze has been compared to an orgasm, since both orgasms and sneeze reflexes involve tingling, bodily stretching, tension and release.
 On this subject, sexologist Vanessa Thompson from the University of Sydney states, "Sneezing and orgasms both produce feel-good chemicals called endorphins but the amount produced by a sneeze is far less than an orgasm."

-According to Dr. Holly Boyer from the University of Minnesota, there is a pleasurable effect during a sneeze, where she states, "the muscle tension that builds up in your chest causes pressure, and when you sneeze and the muscles relax, it releases pressure.
+According to Holly Boyer from the University of Minnesota, there is a pleasurable effect during a sneeze, where she states, "the muscle tension that builds up in your chest causes pressure, and when you sneeze and the muscles relax, it releases pressure.
 Anytime you release pressure, it feels good...There's also some evidence that endorphins are released, which causes your body to feel good".
 Endorphins induce the brain's reward system, and because sneezes occur in a quick burst, so does the pleasure.

-In non-humans
+In other animals

 Sneezing is not confined to humans or even mammals.
 Many animals including cats, dogs, chickens and iguanas sneeze.
 African wild dogs use sneezing as a form of communication, especially when considering a consensus in a pack on whether or not to hunt.
 Some breeds of dog are predisposed to reverse sneezing.